-Researchers are quickly discovering that learning how to prevent Alzheimer’s disease, or at least learning how to slow its progression, may be as simple as engaging the mind and body in regular exercise and a consistent brain fitness program.
-With life expectancy increasing from 50 years to nearly 80 years since the turn of the century, the emergence of novel, neurogenerative disorders like Alzheimer’s have become more apparent and widespread, necessitating further public awareness regarding facts about Alzheimer’s disease and Alzheimer’s disease prevention.
+Researchers are y discovering … how to prevent Alzheimer’s disease.
+Or at least learning how to slow its progression… may be as simple as engaging the mind and body in regular exercise.
+And a consistent brain fitness program.
+With life expectancy increasing from 50 years to nearly 80 years… since the turn of the century… the growth of neurogenerative disorders like Alzheimer’s… have become more clear and widespread.
+Creating public awareness regarding facts about Alzheimer’s disease… and Alzheimer’s disease prevention.

-First noted in 1906, a Bavarian psychiatrist named Alois Alzheimer, thought this disease, known now as Alzheimer’s disease (AD) was some kind of premature dementia related to senility.
-However, we now know that AD presents a genetic predisposition at high as 50 or 60 percent in some families.
+First noted in 1906, a Bavarian psychiatrist named Alois Alzheimer… thought this disease, known now as Alzheimer’s disease (AD)… was some kind of premature dementia related to senility.
+But, we now know that AD presents a genetic predisposition at high as 50 or 60 percent in some families.

 How to Prevent Alzheimer’s Disease by Diet and Exercise

-The brain requires a steady and rich supply of nutrients, oxygen, and glucose provided via blood flow.
-When this necessary blood flow is impeded by obstructed or impaired vessels, neurons die quickly.
-Depending on how much blood is reaching the brain, cognitive difficulties may occur slowly and take many years to reach a critical stage or they may happen suddenly, especially in the case of a major stroke that severely restricts blood flow.
+The brain requires a steady and rich supply of nutrients, oxygen, and glucose.
+This is provided via blood flow.
+When this necessary blood flow is impeded by obstructed or impaired vessels… neurons die.
+Depending on how much blood is reaching the brain… cognitive difficulties may occur and take many years to reach a critical stage.
+Or they may happen especially in the case of a major stroke that severely restricts blood flow.

 Keeping Alzheimer’s Genes “Turned Off”

-Genes for all kinds of disorders lay dormant in our cells until they are “turned on” by an external influence and allowed to exhibit their essential nature.
-For example, research has discovered that people who develop schizophrenia (another highly genetic disorder) have experienced extremely stressful situations that trigger the release of the gene’s attributes.
-If these events had not detrimentally affected an individual with the schizophrenia gene, that person may have lived a life free of this devastating mental disease but carried the gene as a dormant gene.
+Genes for all kinds of disorders lay dormant in our cells until they are “turned on” by an external influence.
+For example, research has discovered that people who develop schizophrenia (another highly genetic disorder) have experienced… extremely stressful situations that trigger the release of the gene’s attributes.
+If these events had not affected an individual with the schizophrenia gene… that person may have lived a life free of this devastating mental disease.
+But carried the gene as a dormant gene.

 The brain’s plasticity continues to amaze neurologists.
 It was once thought humans were born with all the neurons they would ever possess.
-However, neuroscientists now know that the brain continues to create neurons by a process called neurogenesis, at a rate of possibly millions each day.
-In addition, new connections are made among the vast supply of brain cells whenever we learn something new.
+Neuroscientists now know that the brain continues to create neurons… by a process called neurogenesis, at a rate of possibly millions each day.
+New connections are made among the vast supply of brain cells… whenever we learn something new.

-Combining a sedentary lifestyle, bad food habits and habitually doing nothing but watching television with receiving little mental stimulation greatly increases a person’s chance for suffering Alzheimer’s disease.
-These things not only represent powerful genetic triggers but are also conducive to the development of AD in people without a family history of AD.
+and habitually doing nothing but watching television… with receiving little mental stimulation… greatly increases a person’s chance for suffering Alzheimer’s disease.
+These things not only represent powerful genetic triggers… but are also conducive to the development of AD in people without a family history of AD.

 How to Prevent Alzheimer’s Disease by Reducing Stress

-Furthermore, a study conducted by Kirk Erickson (et al) titled “Exercise training increases size of hippocampus and improves memory”, published in the 2011 Proceedings of the National Academy of Sciences, reported that subjects between 55 and 80 who engaged in regular aerobic exercise actually increased the size of their hippocampus and averted cognitive decline.
+A study conducted by Kirk Erickson (et al) titled “Exercise training increases size of hippocampus and improves memory”was published in the 2011… Proceedings of the National Academy of Sciences.
+It reported that subjects between 55 and 80 who engaged in regular aerobic exercise… actually increased the size of their hippocampus and averted cognitive decline.